 English Language Arts (ELA)

-Students in Grades 6-8 are exposed to more comprehensive foreign language development.
-These students have selected the language of their choice for full time (5 days/week) for comprehensive foreign language development.
+Students in Grade 6 select a language that they wish to study full time (5 days/week) for comprehensive foreign language development.
 In Grades 7-8, the Spanish program adopts a broad spectrum of communication skills utilizing the 5 C's of essential foreign language development: Communication, Culture, Connections, Comparisons, and Community.
 Diverse and engaging teaching strategies – including reading, speaking, writing dialogues, performing skits and listening to audio recordings of various native speakers – help students develop mastery in the basics such as the alphabet, colors, numbers, calendar vocabulary, familiar objects, school terms, clothing, family, friends, adjectives, sports, food, beverages, health and exercise choices, leisure activities, subject pronouns, and present tense verb conjugation of regular and irregular verbs.
 In Eighth Grade, the program will focus in the study of the celebrations and parties, possessive and demonstrative adjectives, world of travel and restaurants, making comparisons, new regular and irregular verbs, the superlative, new prepositions, adverbs, direct object pronouns, present progressive tense, and the preterite.
 The program also includes an exploration of the Spanish Culture and Spanish Literature, i.e. Miguel de Cervantes Saavedra, Gustavo Bécquer, Sor Juana Inés de la Cruz, José Martí.
 The program takes a communicative approach, which means speaking primarily in the target language.
 English is used sparingly only to explain difficult grammar situations.
-By the completion of grade 8, students at the Academy are ready for Spanish II /Spanish II Honors or French II / French II Honors in high school.
+By the completion of grade 8, students at the Academy are ready for Spanish II/Spanish II Honors in high school.